oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-local-files-db-actions/load-local-files-db-actions.md

     ![Update the data load job settings.](./images/click-settings.png " ")

 5. The **Load Data from Local File customer-extension.csv** page is displayed.
 Take a moment to examine the settings.
 The tool makes intelligent choices for target table name and its properties.
-Since this is an initial load, accept the default option of **Create Table** to create the target table in your Autonomous Database.
+Since this is an initial load, accept the default option of **Create Table** to create the target table in your Autonomous AI Database.
 In the mappings section, you can change the target column names, data types, and length/precision.

     ![Examine the editor of the data load job.](./images/preview-table.png " ")